pgorod/pgorod.github.io/_pages/PowerReplacer.md

 * mold to your Customer's **identity**: their language, gender, time zone...
 * mold to your Customer's **relationship with you**: data from their past interactions, preferences, purchases, invoices...
+* be fully **preview-able** - see exactly what the receiver will see, before sending.

 ### New Syntax Options in Email Templates